veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 ![](https://veracitydevtest.blob.core.windows.net/static-documentation/ingest-ase-pitfalls-proxy-01.png "Working with Azure Storage Explorer")

-## Programmatically egest data
+## Egest data programmatically
-These applications allow you to programmatically view/interact with your data.
-This quick guide will show you how to do this using some common languages.
-For details on how the code work consult the readme file in the HelloWorld applications or the tutorials on each language in the next sections.
+This quick start guide will show you how to view and interact with your data using some common programming languages.
+For details on how the code works consult the readme file in the HelloWorld applications or the tutorials on each language in the next sections.

 Implementations:
 - [.NET implementation](#net-implementation)